Coronavirus (COVID-19): Caring for Your Child With Asthma

 Be sure to:

 - Make a schedule and stick to it.
-This is especially helpful for making it easier to take daily medicines.
+This is especially helpful for remembering to take daily medicines.

 - Help your child follow their asthma action plan.